cole-miles/InvestecPushNotifications/README.md

 ## Related Projects

 **Firestore Cleanup Function** – A companion application that periodically cleans up the Firestore database.
-You can find this on my page as a public repo as well.
+You can find this [here](https://github.com/cole-miles/InvestecPushNotificationsCleanUp).

 **I highly recommend that you clone and push the Cleanup Function to the same gcloud project as this function to avoid going over free cost caps**